Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 The Hotels

 The St. John’s Hotel was owned by James Keegan and was built in 1866.
 It was a long, four-story building with a wide, columned veranda facing the tracks across from the passenger station.
 The St. John’s Hotel was quite famous and operated as a hotel well into the 20th century.
 This view is from a postcard from the early 1900’s.
-(From the collection of Larry Z. Daily)
+(From a postcard in the collection of Larry Z. Daily)

 The Mill